 Connecticut Prostitution Lawyer

-The crimes of Prostitution and Patronizing / Soliciting Prostitution in Connecticut have always been controversial.
+The crimes of Prostitution and Patronizing escort services in Connecticut have always been controversial.
 Many people feel that an individual should have the right to do whatever they want with their body, even if it is offensive to the majority of lawmakers, politicians, judges and average citizens.
 However, Connecticut law still remains tough both on prostitutes and the people who patronize them.
 Not only do these authorities view prostitution as offensive and illegal conduct, but Connecticut law enforcement believes that where there’s smoke, there’s fire.
 That is, where there’s prostitution, they (wrongfully) believe other crimes are being committed, such as drug possession, human sex trafficking, or money laundering.

-Penalties for Prostitution Charges in Connecticut
+What Are the Penalties for Prostitution Charges in Connecticut?

-Massage Parlor, Escorts & Prostitution Arrests in Stamford and Greenwich
+Massage Parlor, Escorts & Prostitution Arrests

 We typically get calls from men and women charged in prostitution “stings” or “raids”—that is, when police conduct intense surveillance on local massage parlors, strip clubs, local hotels, or monitor certain Craigslist or online escort websites that try to tiptoe around the Prostitution laws.
 Lower Fairfield County is a traditional target zone for sex sting operations.
-Stamford and Greenwich police figure men in this area have the financial means to attract high-end escorts and prostitutes who will accompany them on dinner dates, weekend getaways, or sex romps in local hotels.
+Police figure men in this area have the financial means to attract high-end escorts and prostitutes who will accompany them on dinner dates, weekend getaways, or sex romps in local hotels.

-Patronizing Prostitution Charges in Connecticut
+How Are Patronizing Prostitution Charges in Connecticut Punished?

-The crime of Patronizing a Prostitute is codified in C.G.S. § 53a-83 (click here to read the full statute).
+The crime of Patronizing a Prostitute is codified in C.G.S. § 53a-83.
 Patronizing or Soliciting a Prostitute is also a Class A misdemeanor charge in Connecticut, punishable by a maximum one year jail sentence, $2000 fine, and probation.
 The law explicitly forbids a person for paying money, or any type of consideration, to another person in exchange for having someone engage in sexual conduct.
 Warning: the mere request or proposition itself is against the law and a violation of this criminal statute.
 So even just asking someone “How much for…???” could get you charged with this crime, even if you do not have the intention of going through with it.
 Top Connecticut prostitution lawyers will agree that while courts can generally be lenient on Patronizing Prostitution defendants (so long as the Prostitutes are of legal age and consent capabilities), the most damaging impact of a Patronizing arrest is the publicity that surrounds the arrest, both online and offline.